InvadingOctopus/octopuskit/Documentation/Architecture.md

 - `Entities`: Provides classes to quickly construct entities for common tasks, such as sprite-based buttons, from groups of standard components.

-- `Miscellaneous`: General types and data structures used by various components, such as two-dimensional arrays and compass directions.
+- `Miscellaneous`: Rarely used or experimental objects.

 - `Scene Templates`: Prebuilt scenes, such as the OctopusKit logo.

-- `Support & Utility`: Auxiliary classes that are required for common OctopusKit functionality, such as logging, but may not always be needed.
+- `Support & Utility`: Auxiliary classes and data structures that are required for common OctopusKit functionality, such as logging, but may not always be needed.
 Advanced projects may exclude these or use custom implementations.

-- `SwiftUI`: User interface elements.
+- `SwiftUI`: Support for integrating SpriteKit gameplay in a SwiftUI project.

 ## Control Flow & Object Hierarchy